How To Size An Air Receiver Tank

 Tanks for Reciprocating Air Compressors

-Reciprocating air compressors use an air receiver tank to store air and eliminate pulsation.
-The tool or equipment can run once the tank fills with enough air.
-Using the tool will drain the tank in many applications, and operators will need to wait for it to fill back up before more compressed air can be used.
+In many applications, using the tool will drain the tank, and operators will need to wait for it to fill back up before using more compressed air.
 Properly sizing the air receiver tank with the reciprocating air compressor can help reduce interruptions and time wasted waiting for the tank to refill.

 A straightforward rule for sizing an air receiver tank for a reciprocating air compressor is to take the tool with the highest CFM requirement at the required PSI, multiply that CFM requirement by 1.25 or 1.5, then round up to the closest gallon size.